awsdocs/amazon-elasticache-docs/doc_source/memcache/Scaling.md

 |  Scaling in  |  [Removing nodes from a cluster](Clusters.DeleteNode.md)  |
 |  Changing node types  |  [Scaling Memcached vertically](#Scaling.Memcached.Vertically)  |

-Memcached clusters are composed of 1 to 20 nodes\.
+Memcached clusters are composed of 1 to 40 nodes\.
 Scaling a Memcached cluster out and in is as easy as adding or removing nodes from the cluster\.

-If you need more than 20 nodes in a Memcached cluster, or more than 100 nodes total in an AWS Region, fill out the ElastiCache Limit Increase Request form at [https://aws\.amazon\.com/contact\-us/elasticache\-node\-limit\-request/](https://aws.amazon.com/contact-us/elasticache-node-limit-request/)\.
+If you need more than 40 nodes in a Memcached cluster, or more than 300 nodes total in an AWS Region, fill out the ElastiCache Limit Increase Request form at [https://aws\.amazon\.com/contact\-us/elasticache\-node\-limit\-request/](https://aws.amazon.com/contact-us/elasticache-node-limit-request/)\.

 Because you can partition your data across all the nodes in a Memcached cluster, scaling up to a node type with greater memory is seldom required\.
 However, because the Memcached engine does not persist data, if you do scale to a different node type, your new cluster starts out empty unless your application populates it\.

-**Note**
-You cannot automatically migrate Intel\-based clusters to ARM\-based clusters while preserving cluster state\.

 **Topics**
 + [Scaling Memcached Horizontally](#Scaling.Memcached.Horizontally)